dscpinheiro/cloud-messages-api/README.md

 docker-compose build && docker-compose up
 ```

+> Note: The [Docker Compose file](docker-compose.yml) maps port 5000 on your machine to port 80 in the container.
+If that port is already in use, you will see an error and have to choose a
+different port.

 After the application starts, you should be able to navigate to `http://localhost:5000` in your web browser.

 ## Run unit tests: